smittytone/generic-squirrel/README.md

 Incorporates code which sends log and error messages to UART as well as to *server.log()* and *server.error()*.
 To use this code as-is, replace all your *server.log()* and *server.error()* calls with *seriallog.log()* and *seriallog.error()*.
 The code creates the object *seriallog* as a global variable. you can therefore check for the presence of the object using `if ("seriallog" in getroottable()) { ... }`.

+The code does not now call *configure()* immediately, to allow you to so do first.
+If you do not, *configure()* will be called the first time you attempt to send a log message.

 The default UART depends on the the type of imp on which the code is running:

 | imp | Default UART |